AnuragBambardekar/RabbitMQ-Tutorial/README.md

 <u>**Language Support**</u>: RabbitMQ client libraries are available for various programming languages, including Java, Python, Ruby, .NET, and more, making it easy to integrate RabbitMQ into applications written in different languages.

-<u>**Community and Ecosystem**</u>: RabbitMQ has an active and supportive community.
-Additionally, it integrates well with various other technologies and frameworks, making it a popular choice for building distributed and decoupled systems.

 ## Analogies

 ### Email Servers Analogy: